srImathE satakOpAya nama:

 Highlights from thirukkurukaippirAn piLLAn‘s introduction

-After rejecting kudhrushtis who accept vEdham but misinterpret them, this pAsuram rejects sUnyavAdhi (philosophers of voidness) who says “there is no pramANam (scriptures), there is no pramEyam (goal/bhagavAn); everything is sUnyam (void).
+After rejecting kudhrushtis who accept vEdham but misinterpret them, this pAsuram rejects sUnyavAdhis (philosophers of voidness) who say “there is no pramANam (scriptures), there is no pramEyam (goal/bhagavAn); everything is sUnyam (void).
 Thus there is no vEdham, no bhagavAn (who is the object of vEdham) and no existence of this realm (which is his wealth)”.